raka-raprast/churn-prediction/README.md

 *Compare and choose the best Machine learning model for this case

-*Model Evaluation using Receiver Operating Characteristic
+*Model Evaluation using ROC AUC

 ## Data Dictionary
 * CustomerID: A unique ID that identifies each customer.